Samuel Adams: Early life

 Adams was born in Boston in the British colony of Massachusetts on September 16, 1722, an Old Style date that is sometimes converted to the New Style date of September 27.
-Adams was one of twelve children born to Samuel Adams, Sr., and Mary (Fifield) Adams in an age of high infant mortality; only three of these children lived past their third birthday.
+Adams was one of twelve children born to Samuel Adams Sr., and Mary (Fifield) Adams in an age of high infant mortality; only three of these children lived past their third birthday.
 Adams's parents were devout Puritans and members of the Old South Congregational Church.
-The family lived on Purchase Street in Boston.
+The family lived on what is today Purchase Street in Boston.
 Adams was proud of his Puritan heritage, and emphasized Puritan values in his political career, especially virtue.

-Samuel Adams, Sr. (1689–1748) was a prosperous merchant and church deacon.
+Samuel Adams Sr. (1689–1748) was a prosperous merchant and church deacon.
 Deacon Adams became a leading figure in Boston politics through an organization that became known as the Boston Caucus, which promoted candidates who supported popular causes.
 Members of the Caucus helped shape the agenda of the Boston Town Meeting.
 A New England town meeting is a form of local government with elected officials, and not just a gathering of citizens; according to historian William Fowler, it was "the most democratic institution in the British empire".
 Deacon Adams rose through the political ranks, becoming a justice of the peace, a selectman, and a member of the Massachusetts House of Representatives.
-He worked closely with Elisha Cooke, Jr. (1678–1737), the leader of the "popular party", a faction that resisted any encroachment by royal officials on the colonial rights embodied in the Massachusetts Charter of 1691.
+He worked closely with Elisha Cooke Jr. (1678–1737), the leader of the "popular party", a faction that resisted any encroachment by royal officials on the colonial rights embodied in the Massachusetts Charter of 1691.
 In the coming years, members of the "popular party" became known as Whigs or Patriots.